bobg/mingo/Tour.md

 “Mingo” is a Go static-analysis tool that I created recently in order to answer the question, “What is the oldest version of Go that can compile my code?”
-The answer to that question is what belongs in [the go directive](https://go.dev/ref/mod#go-mod-file-go) in a Go program’s go.mod file, but it has historically been challenging to know what to put there.
+The answer to that question is what belongs in [the go directive](https://go.dev/ref/mod#go-mod-file-go) in a Go program’s `go.mod` file, but it has historically been challenging to know what to put there.

 At a high level,
-mingo works by parsing a Go program, then walking its syntax tree looking for two things:
+mingo works by parsing a Go program, then walking its syntax tree looking for three things:

 1. Language constructs introduced at a specific version of Go.
    For example, if a program contains a `for … range` statement with no variable assignment,